The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 You may take personal/carer's leave (often referred to as sick leave) if you are away from work because:

-- you are not fit for work due to a personal illness or injury; or
+- you are not fit for work due to a personal illness or injury (for example, you are injured during a bush fire); or

 - you are caring for an immediate family member, or a member of your household, who has an illness or injury or is affected by an unexpected emergency (for example, if your child's school is closed due to a bushfire).